'It's essential to view history considering multiple perspectives'

 Latina/o Studies faculty research at Cornell spans across many disciplines from history, sociology, anthropology, literature and language to government, performance studies, education, music and more.
 These are a few highlights of current research:

-Read more“Nuestra voz en español” will continue during Spring 2024 to bring students together to speak Spanish with other heritage speakers in an informal setting.
-Every Thursday 4:30-5:30 pm @ 429 Rockefeller Hall.
+Read moreNuestra voz en español brings students together to speak Spanish with other heritage speakers in an informal setting.
+No homework, no tests, just snacks and conversation.
+Wednesdays 5:00 - 6:00 PM • 429 Rockefeller Hall

 Read more